AlgyJr/ios_guides/Navigation-Controller.md

 We can do this all in code by simply instantiating a `UINavigationController` and setting its properties.
-Since we want the navigation controller to be first view controller shown when the app is loaded, we can do this in our `AppDelegate`'s `didFinishLaunchingWithOptions` method where we also set the _application window_'s root view controller to be the navigation
+Since we want the navigation controller to be the first view controller shown when the app is loaded, we can do this in our `AppDelegate`'s `didFinishLaunchingWithOptions` method where we also set the _application window_'s root view controller to be the navigation